andrekramer/erdna/README.md

 There is a REPL (read evaluate print loop) that can be started in a server using curl with the ./erdna script (which loads examples/repl into the already running server).

 in one cmd window / shell run:

 node --trace-uncaught --stack-size=100000 index.js

-and then ./erdna in another cmd window shell.
+and then ./erdna in another cmd window shell to start the ">" prompt in the node server.

 or use curl to post any of the other code samples in file in the example directory.